Agia Paraskevi: Education

-In Agia Paraskevi, there are the following public educational institutes and schools: 13 kindergarten schools, 11 elementary schools, 6 junior high schools (including one for the hearing impaired) and 5 high schools (including one for the hearing impaired).
-There are also 3 vocational-technical high schools (including one for the hearing impaired).
+The municipality provides a comprehensive public education system, including 13 kindergarten schools, 11 elementary schools, 6 junior high schools (including one for the hearing impaired), and 5 high schools (including one for the hearing impaired).
+Additionally, there are 3 vocational-technical high schools, one of which is specifically for the hearing impaired.
+The provision of free public education at all levels is a constitutional principle in Greece.